 U.S. GAAP permits entities to present derivative receivables and derivative payables with the same counterparty and the related cash collateral receivables and payables on a net basis on the Consolidated Statement of Financial Condition when a legally enforceable master netting agreement exists.
-U.S. GAAP also permits securities financing activities to be presented on a net basis when specified conditions are met, including the existence of a legally enforceable master netting agreement.
+U.S. GAAP also permits securities sold and purchased under repurchase agreements and securities borrowed and loaned under securities loan agreements to be presented on a net basis when specified conditions are met, including the existence of a legally enforceable master netting agreement.
 The Company has elected to net such balances where it has determined that the specified conditions are met.